octopus-db/documentation/_sources/data_tables.rst.txt

 * OPENCLOSED -- This field records whether the site was closed (i.e., a rockshelter, cave or other enclosed site) or open (i.e., an artefact scatter, midden on a beach etc.), and is used in the application of taphonomic techniques in time-series analysis.
 Please note that 'Closed' does not relate to availability or accessibility of information.
 Note - This field is related to the :ref:`SahulArch` collection, i.e., will not appear in any other collection view [#]_ or flat output table.

 * SITE_COMMT -- Free text site comment field

+* BIOMEID -- Is fkey.
+For available values refer to :ref:`global_biomeID` table

 ..  _global_biomeID: